If available, you may click the gear icon above the player controls to switch to another available streaming format.

 Firewalls and Proxy Servers

-If you are listening or viewing in your office, is there a firewall, proxy server, or other security system in place that blocks audio/video streams?
-Please contact you system administrator about possible blocks on streaming media.
+If you are attending an event from an office network there is a possibility of a firewall, proxy server or other security system in place that blocks audio/video streams.
+Please contact your system administrator about possible blocks on streaming media.
 Click here for instructions on how to set your Windows media player to accept the stream over HTTP.